Trump Will Toast NFL's Patriots At The White House — At Least Most Of Them

 Trump is a longtime friend of the Patriots' quarterback, owner and head coach, so there will be plenty of smiles when they pose for commemorative photos at the White House.
 At least a half dozen team members are boycotting the event, though, with some saying they don't feel welcome so long as Trump is president.

+The White House has indicated that the event is going forward, in light of the death of former Patriots player Aaron Hernandez in prison.
+Corrections officials say Hernandez, who was serving a life sentence after being convicted of a 2013 murder, committed suicide.

-Brady himself skipped a White House visit in 2015 — the team's only win during the Obama presidency.
+Brady said he cannot attend today's ceremony due to a family matter he needs to attend to, according to a statement obtained by ESPN.
+He skipped a White House visit in 2015 — the team's only win during the Obama presidency.
 The quarterback did celebrate three earlier victories with George W. Bush, though.
 And he visited the Clinton White House as a college player after the University of Michigan split the national championship in 1997 with the University of Nebraska.

 "It really is a great experience," Brady said, according to the Boston Globe.
 "Putting politics aside, it never was a political thing.
 At least, it never was to me."